 Activities at the Pink Palace Hostel

 The hostel offers several activities.
 At least in high season the kayak tour and quad tour run every day depending on how many people sign up.
 I didn’t actually go on either but I heard that it was heaps of fun.
 There is also a booze cruise, which is supposed to take place twice a week and is definitely something you should not miss out on.
-At night there is always some kind of party with a different theme every day.
+At night there is always some kind of party with a different theme every day, such as a toga party for example.

 Book your stay at the Pink Palace Hostel in Corfu!